Botswana: Environment and wildlife

-In Botswana forest cover is around 27% of the total land area, equivalent to 15,254,700 hectares (ha) of forest in 2020, down from 18,803,700 hectares (ha) in 1990.
-In 2020, naturally regenerating forest covered 15,254,700 hectares, of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 11% of the forest area was found within protected areas.
-For the year 2015, 24% of the forest area was reported to be under public ownership and 76% private ownership.
+Botswana has a high biodiversity, particularly in the Okavango Delta, featuring thousands of plant and animal species including mammals, birds, reptiles, amphibians, and fish.
+However, critical data gaps regarding species distribution and status significantly hinder conservation efforts.
+The country features many protected areas allowing large areas of natural habitat to remain intact.
+Botswana has some of the largest and most important wildlife populations in Africa.
+Wildlife is particularly concentrated in the north since wetlands and savannas in the area provide permanent or seasonal sources of water.
+Northern Botswana has one of the few remaining large populations of the endangered African wild dog.

-The Chobe National Park and Moremi Game Reserve (in the Okavango Delta) are major tourist destinations.
-Other reserves include the Central Kalahari Game Reserve located in the Kalahari Desert in Ghanzi District; Makgadikgadi Pans National Park and Nxai Pan National Park are in the Central District in the Makgadikgadi Pan.
+Since raising livestock has been profitable for the people of Botswana, land continues to be exploited with dramatically increasing numbers of animals.
+From 1966 to 1991, the livestock population grew from 1.7 million to 5.5 million.
+Environmentalists report that the Okavango Delta is drying up due to increased livestock grazing.
+The Okavango Delta is one of the major semi-forested wetlands in Botswana and one of the largest inland deltas in the world; the ecosystem is crucial to the survival of many animals.

 Botswana faces two major environmental problems, drought and desertification, which are heavily linked.
 Three-quarters of the country's human and animal populations depend on groundwater due to drought.
 Groundwater use through deep borehole drilling has somewhat eased the effects of drought.
 Surface water is scarce in Botswana, and less than 5% of the agriculture in the country is sustainable by rainfall.
 In the remaining 95% of the country, raising livestock is the primary source of rural income.
 Approximately 71% of the country's land is used for communal grazing, which has been a major cause of the desertification and the accelerating soil erosion in the country.